 Producer extraordinaire.
 Greg and I met on “Act of Valor.”
 He was the line producer on the film and from there, we have done about 25 commercials together.
 He has been my producer when I direct as well.
 This man knows how to produce DSLR’s.
 He can get money from a stone.
 A labor of love for both of us was Po Chan’s film “The Last 3 Minutes”.
 Greg used his incredible skills to bring Po’s story to life on a very limited budget.
 I plan on seeing a couple of films with him by my side, along with many glasses of wine.

 Post production genius, talented filmmaker.
 He helms at Bandito Brothers, along with Scotty Waugh and Mouse McCoy, the directors of Act of Valor.
-Jacob and I have been collaborating for about 3 years now on many projects and he is one of the reasons AOV looks so good.
+Jacob and I have been collaborating for about three years now on many projects and he is one of the reasons AOV looks so good.
 His post work flow on this movie will become the benchmark for all DCP prints in the future.
 Trail blazer, post innovator.

 Head of the Local 600 union.
 Amazingly talented cinematographer, still photographer, visionary leader and a good friend.
 This man donates tons of his time to lead a union that he believes in.
 He unites and inspires thousands.
 Thank you for all that you do for us and our families.
 Your hard work never goes unnoticed.
 We met on 1/19 to show him our new MCS (Master Cinema Series) gear platform for the Canon C300 before he headed up to Park City.
 Steven and I have had long discussions about the power of the DSLR platform in feature films along with Canon’s wonderful color space and sensor technology.
 Great conversations, amazing stories, just an incredible filmmaker.